patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 What you should check more is that credentials file: `kaggle.json` correctly imported in airflow's scheduler and webservice containers.

 ### **Step 1.4: Checking Data in a Database**
-Access to postgres container, and then access database to check if csv file copied into table.
+Access to both postgres containers, and then access database to check if csv file copied into table.
 ```bash
 psql -U postgres -d mydatabase
 ```